Murder 2: Box office

 The film opened to full houses across India with occupancy ranging from 70 to 100%, earning ₹70 million.
 The film grossed ₹228 million in its opening weekend.
 After the weekend, the film grossed ₹47.5 million on Monday, ₹37.5 million on Tuesday and ₹32.5 million on Wednesday.
 The film went on to gross ₹36.5 crore in its first week, although collections were affected on 13–14 July due to the bomb blasts in Mumbai on 11 July 2011.

 As of February 2012, Box Office India claimed that it was the 28th biggest opening week of all time.
 The movie dominated the single screens despite new releases and grossed ₹20.50 crore in the second week despite limited multiplex release.
 Murder 2 grossed approximately ₹850 million at the Indian box office.
 The all India distributor share stood at ₹250 million.

 Soundtrack

 Track listing

-The film's music was to be composed by the original film composer of the previous installemnts Anu Malik.
+The film's music was to be composed by the original film composer of the previous installments Anu Malik.
 He even recorded the first song but was replaced by new composers.
 The film's score was composed by Raju Singh, while the soundtrack was eventually composed by Mithoon, Harshit Saxena and Sangeet-Siddharth.
 The lyrics were written by Mithoon, Kumaar, and Sayeed Quadri.